Difference Between Communism and Dictatorship

 What is Communism?

-Communism is a government in which a society or a group, or a community rules over.
+Communism is a government in which a society, group, or community rules.
 The ideology of a communist government was social, economic, philosophically, etc., based on co-own property and ideas that stood against capitalism or liberal democracy.

-The word came into existence in the 18th century, which meant the sharing of benefits, profit, properties, labours, work, etc.
+The word came into existence in the 18th century, which meant sharing benefits, profit, properties, labour, work, etc.

 • The sharing of property, work, profits, etc., makes it a classless society where they treat everyone equally without discriminating against them based on income, wealth, education, culture, etc.

-• The second key point is the communist government ideology was developed by two individuals naming Karl Marx, Friedrich Engels.
+• The second key point is the communist government ideology was developed by two individuals named Karl Marx and Friedrich Engels.

-The rest citizens who make up the country are believed to be a part of a classless society that provides or distributes their services as required.
-The best example for the communist government at present is China, North Korea, Vietnam, etc.
+The rest of the country’s citizens are believed to be a part of a classless society that provides or distributes their services as required.
+The best example of the communist government at present is China, North Korea, Vietnam, etc.

 • The lack of interest among the people to produce enough profit.